shrutidalal02/E-Commerce-Website-/README.md

 # Project Overview :

-The E-Shopping Website enables users to browse products, manage cart items, and simulate authentication in a clean, responsive interface.
+1.The E-Shopping Website enables users to browse products, manage cart items, and simulate authentication in a clean, responsive interface.
-The application is designed using a modular React architecture and leverages React Hooks for efficient state handling.
+2.The application is designed using a modular React architecture and leverages React Hooks for efficient state handling.

 # Core Features :

-User Authentication (Login/Logout UI flow)
+1.User Authentication (Login/Logout UI flow)
-Product Listing with dynamic rendering
+2.Product Listing with dynamic rendering
-Add to Cart / Remove from Cart functionality
+3.Add to Cart / Remove from Cart functionality
-Cart quantity management
+4.Cart quantity management
-Real-time UI updates
+5.Real-time UI updates
-Fully responsive design
+6.Fully responsive design

 # Technical Highlights
 1.Component-Based Architecture: Built using reusable and structured React components to ensure maintainability and scalability.